MoranSin/DataPipelinesFinal/README.md

 ### YouTube Scraper

-The YouTube scraper runs on scheduled intervals using the `serverless` framework and scrapes data daily or weekly.
+The YouTube scraper runs on scheduled intervals using the `serverless` framework and scrapes data daily or weekly, globally or by specific countries.

 The data collected by the scraper is processed and stored in the aws SQS.